Today, I’ll tell you how to take your baby’s umbilical cord care effectively to avoid any umbilical cord infection.

 - Wet a clean soft cotton cloth with lukewarm water only & squeeze it.

-- Clean the area by gentle wiping with the wet clean cloth every day.
+- Clean the area by gentle wiping with a wet clean cloth every day.

 - Pat it to dry with a clean and absorbent cloth.